floriangrundig/karma-test-runner/README.md

 * uses junit-karma-testrunner v.1.1
 * more configuration options for running the tests in a developement and CI-Server environment
 * causes a failing test suite when javascript syntax errors where reported
+* Majorchange: The annotation KarmaProcessBuilderArgs is not supported anymore, use KarmaProcessName or KarmaStartupScripts instead